Coronavirus in Germany: Back to school in the heat, wearing a mask | DW | 12.08.2020

 Meanwhile, his students are hunched over the exercise sheet, clutching their pencils and doing the math.
 The sun starts coming in the window and the temperature rises.
 Any higher than 27 degrees Celsius and the kids can go home.

 Despite the mandatory mask-wearing, many students are glad to be back.
-School was closed months before the holidays and all schooling was done at home.
+Schools were closed months before the holidays and all schooling was done at home.
 "I am happy to be able to sit beside my girlfriends again," says 11-year-old Rosa Holzwarth.
 She's wearing a pale blue mask but says she doesn't like wearing it very much.

 Beside her, her friend Corine Santara agrees.
 Santara lives 15 kilometers away in the state of Rhineland-Palatinate.
 "I go to school here so I have to wear a mask all day.
 My neighbors don't have to.
 That's a bummer, it makes you wish you went to school there."